mykle1/MMM-CoronaVirus/readMe.md

 * Middle line = User chooses a country that is always displayed
 * Bottom line = A rotation of all countries

+* Alternately, you can show just one, any two, or all three lines by simple css rule

 ## Examples

 ![](images/2.png)